tonyxgao/Oreo-Review-App/README.md

 I think for the time I alotted myself to actually learn and code today, I pretty much expected to be able to have a makeshift Gatsby application.
 For all intents and purposes, I feel like I accomplished that.
 My reach goal would've definitely been to add full CRUD functionality rather than having static data, but I personally prioritized learning how to manipulate the tools GatsbyJS provides and how I can possibly use it for future websites I make.

 ## dev.to
-For a full write-up of my thought-process and workflow throughout this, feel free to checkout my blogpost on dev.to: [placeholder].
+A full write-up blog post for this project is still in the works!
+In the meantime, feel free to read my most recent [blog post](https://dev.to/tonyxgao/a-college-graduates-3-month-reflection-into-the-full-time-workforce-1l29).